Cristina Rivera Garza: Recognition

 Rivera Garza is one of Mexico’s best-known writers, having won six of Mexico's highest literary awards.
 Jorge Volpi has named her his favorite writer.
 Her work, especially Nadie me verá llorar, has been praised by critics such as Carlos Fuentes, who stated that it has not received the attention it deserves.

 Her work has earned her various forms of recognition, starting in the 1980s with the Punto de Partida Poetry Competition in 1984 for Apuntes and the San Luis Potosí National Short Story Prize in 1987 for La guerra no importa.
 In the 1990s, her first novel, Desconocer, was a finalist at the 1994 Juan Rulfo Prize.

 In 2001, she won the Juan Vicente Melo National Short Story Award and was chosen as a member of the SNCA from 2003 to 2005.

 Her first international award was the Anna Seghers Prize, awarded in Berlin in 2005.

-Her most recognized work is Nadie me verá llorar which received the 2000 IMPAC/CONARTE/ITESM National Award for Best Published Novel in Mexico, the Sor Juana Inés de la Cruz Prize in 2001, along with 1997 José Rubén Romero National Literary Award for Best Novel and was a finalist at the IMPAC Dublin International Prize.
+Her most recognized work at the time was Nadie me verá llorar which received the 2000 IMPAC/CONARTE/ITESM National Award for Best Published Novel in Mexico, the Sor Juana Inés de la Cruz Prize in 2001, along with 1997 José Rubén Romero National Literary Award for Best Novel and was a finalist at the IMPAC Dublin International Prize.
 Carlos Fuentes called it "one of the most perturbing and beautiful novels ever written in Mexico".

-She won the Sor Juana Inés de la Cruz Prize again in 2009 for La muerte me da – the only author to win this award twice.
+She won the Sor Juana Inés de la Cruz Prize again in 2009 for La muerte me da – the only author at the time to win this award twice.

 In 2012, Rivera Garza received an honorary doctorate in Humane Letters from the University of Houston.

 She is also the recipient of the Roger Caillois Award for Latin American Literature (Paris, 2013).

 In 2020, she was awarded a MacArthur "Genius" grant.